dr-leo/PyHyphen/README.txt

     $sudo python setup.py install

- After compiling and installing the hyphen package, config.py is adjusted as follows:

-- the local default path for hyphenation dictionaries is set to  the package directory
-- the base URL from which
-  dictionaries are downloaded is set to LibreOffice's GIT repository

-Thereafter the setup script imports the hyphen package to install a default set of dictionaries, unless the command line contains 'no_dictionaries' after the 'install' command.
+The setup script imports the hyphen package to install a default set of dictionaries, unless the command line contains 'no_dictionaries' after the 'install' command.
 The dictionaries installed by default are those for English and the locale, if different.

 4. Contributing and reporting bugs